 Zis the patch version, incremented for bug fixes.

 Every increment in the minor or patch version number must be for a backward-compatible change.

 If you use this system, or a similar one, tag your images according to the following policy:

-- The "X.Y.Z" tag refers to a specific version of your software.
-Do not move it to another image.
+X.Y.Ztag refers to a specific version of your software.
+Don't move it to another image.

-- The "X.Y" tag refers to the latest patch release of the "X.Y" minor branch of your software.
-It is moved when a new patch version is released.
+X.Yminor branch of your software.
+It's moved when a new patch version is released.

-- The "X" tag refers to the latest patch release of the latest minor release of the "X" major branch.
-It is moved when either a new patch version or a new minor version is released.
+Xmajor branch.
+It's moved when either a new patch version or a new minor version is released.

 Tagging using the Git commit hash